syncfusion-content/blazor-docs/blazor/datagrid/excel-exporting.md

 Additional worksheets can be added to the excel file while exporting using the [ExcelExportProperties](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelExportProperties.html).

-In the following sample, you can add the additional worksheets to excel file by creating a workbook using [ExcelExportProperties](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelExportProperties.html).
+In the following sample, you can add the additional worksheets to excel file by creating a workbook using `ExcelExportProperties`.
 Additional sheets will be added along with the Grid data.

 ```cshtml
 @using Syncfusion.Blazor.Grids